manan2504/Drag-Drop-or-Browse/Readme.md

-#Issue_Tracker
+#Drag & Drop or Browse
-It provides the feature to Assign Issue With The Auto Generated Id By Using ChanceJS.
-Uses Local Storage.
+It provides the feature of drag drop and browse andy image from local storage .
 <a href="https://elastic-booth-0db3b8.netlify.app" target="_blank">**Live Demo 🚀**</a>

 ## Tech Stack